LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

 Right after opening the project, you may be asked to confirm the location of the Android manifest file.

+*If you ever get a popup saying that this is an sbt-based project and offering to import it, choose ignore.*

 Running the tests and the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^